usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Genuine Dexterity_, by Kenny Segal, K-The-I???
+- _Goyard Ibn Said_, by Ghais Guevara
+- _GNX_, by Kendrick Lamar
 - _Cowards_, by Squid
-- _Young-Girl Forever_, by Sofie Royer

 </details>